NixOS/nixpkgs/doc/stdenv/cross-compilation.chapter.md

 In the 5-part form, this corresponds to `[cpu]-[vendor]-[os]-[libc][abi]`; note that there is no hyphen separating the `[libc]` field from the `[abi]` field.
 This format is strictly more informative than the "Nix system double", the format used by the nix interpreter.
 This needs a better name than `config`!

 This field should be *canonicalized*.
-The rules for canonicalizing a tuple are kept in the `config.sub` file in the source code for `autoconf`.
-The script is also available via the `gnu-config` package in nixpkgs.
+The rules for canonicalizing a tuple are kept in the `config.sub` file in the source code for `gnu-config`.

 `parsed`